backdrop-ops/backdrop-docker/README.md

 `http://localhost:8080`

-### 'compose.yml` Embedded Credentials
+### Backdrop installation credentials
-The credentials embedded in the `compose.yml` will be required in the Backdrop installation routine:
+Don't forget that the Backdrop installation process will need the following information to proceed in the installation process:

 ```
 User:      backdrop